 Ongoing maintenance to existing project infrastructure.

-Additional Scope Incorporated from Licence No. 8BC-MRY1416-
+Additional Scope Incorporated from Licence No. 8BC-MRY1416

 299 m3 / day of Water for domestic and industrial purposes during construction activities occurring at Milne Port and related to the Early Revenue Phase (ERP) of the wider Mary River Project including earthworks, laydown areas, concrete and production;